bolnel/nelsite1/content/articles/interview-hardt-business-analysis-scrum-trainer.md

 **_Ninel: I read that you wanted to become a detective in your childhood.
 How did you become a software developer, and, eventually, an Scrum Trainer?_**

-**Alexander**: I graduated from the department of mathematics and computer sciences and worked in software development since the mid-90s.
+**Alexander**: I studied at the Department of Mathematics and Computer Sciences but didn't graduate: in 1995, the internet fascinated me and I started working as a web developer.

 I came to Agile and Scrum in the early 2000s.
 I wanted to improve the process as a whole – not only in the small programming niche I worked in.
 We started with eXtreme Programming and Agile practices.